-The Gawura bus went out to deliver iPads to younger children, and books, pens and paper to help with their work.
-Staff made additional runs to deliver art resources and then weekly grocery deliveries started to Gawura families and that continues to this day.
+During normal school term all of our students have access to school provided devices.
+K-2 receive a school iPad and 3-6 receive a Microsoft Surface Pro.
+Since lockdown occurred during the school holidays the Gawura bus went out to deliver iPads to younger children, and books, pens and paper to help with their work and student laptops to students in Years 3-6.
+Staff made additional runs to deliver art resources.
+Our students had access to remote learning now from their own homes. nd then weekly grocery deliveries started to Gawura families and that continues to this day.